-Mel Greblo's driving purpose is to co-create change - for ourselves, business and the planet.
+Mel Greblo's driving purpose and passion is to bring people together to co-create change - for ourselves, business and the planet.
 It began as a child, with a hunger for learning, a devotion to social justice and a deep curiosity in people.

 Prior to joining Impact Asia Pacific, she was the Founder & Director of Talking Sticks, curators and hosts of an annual program of immersive experiences with international thought leaders, transforming conversations.

 A serial social entrepreneur, prior to founding Talking Sticks in 2011, Mel led two national social enterprises as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
 She has held senior leadership roles in executive strategy, marketing, communications, and development.

 She has three children, has a thirst for learning, a love of nature, books, poetry, literature, art, the ocean, music and writing.
 She has a firm commitment to giving back, and a passion for social change at end of life and is currently Chair of the Board at The Groundswell Project.

 Fronting his knowledge, expertise and experience in the field of business operations, Alex is passionate about helping organisations find their purpose, develop their leadership and create a thriving culture from within.
 He advises organisations in healthcare, funds management, IT and online education.